 MSc in Applied Landscape Archaeology

 "If you share with me a passion for landscape, and an urge to find out how it has all come together and changed over time, then this course could be for you.
 The landscapes we experience in the UK and in every other part of the inhabited world are the products of human engagement and interference with the natural environment.
 Agriculture, industry, warfare, settlement and belief systems have all left their mark over the centuries.
 We can use and develop field and investigative skills to record and interpret these, and to tell the story of the landscape.
-Although we make most use of UK examples on our teaching, the course has no period or regional limits - meaning you can follow your own interests.
+Although we make most use of UK examples on our teaching, the course has no period or geographical limits - meaning you can follow your own interests.
 Landscape Archaeology is all about being out there together, exploring the traces of our fascinating shared past."

 What the course offers